RETURN TO THE PLANET OF THE APES

 house name of William Arrow.
 In March of 2006, the complete animated series was

-franchise several times without much success.
-Amongst the many film attempts
+without much success.
+Amongst the many film attempts was another animated

-interested in making the new show based on the live series.
+Productions and were interested in a sort of revival.
 Comic book legend Jack Kirby worked on concept

 sketches for the series proposal, but it never materialized.
 Finally, Fox

-wanted a new film for July, 2001 and was willing to offer considerable creative
+wanted a new film for July of 2001 and was willing to offer considerable

 extensively rewritten and all aspects of production rushed.
-The film was
+The film, a remake

 concept focusing on the story of Caesar.
 After a